family

 ADVERTISEMENT

-This outburst is likely addressing the couple's critics and detractors: the kinds who have speculated about their marriage, or Justin's worrying mental state in recent months.
+This outburst is likely to address the couple's critics and detractors: the kinds who have speculated about their marriage, or Justin's worrying mental state in recent months.

 Such a brutal outburst from Hailey speaks to an unspoken truth from the Rhode founder — she might be reaching a breaking point in her marriage.
 The severity of the backlash they receive is taking its toll, tarnishing even their supposedly happiest moments.